keyanureeves/keyanureeves/README.md

 ### 🛠 My Mission

-I’m passionate about connecting **built environments** and **decentralized tech**.
+I’m passionate about bridging the gap between **traditional real estate** and **Web3 technologies**.
-As a **Quantity Surveyor** learning **Solidity and Rust**, I aim to:
+As a Quantity Surveyor exploring **blockchain**, my mission is to:

-- 🏗 Tokenize real-world real estate
+- 🏗 Build decentralized infrastructure for real estate
+- 💰 Tokenize physical property into digital assets
-- 💻 Build smart contracts with security and transparency
+- 🔐 Create secure, transparent smart contracts with Solidity
-- 🌍 Contribute to accessible and open Web3 infrastructure
+- 🌍 Enable fractional ownership and investment through the blockchain

 ---